 Think about it this way; if you know which industries are set to change and how, you can get ahead of the bell curve and start studying online or complete a postgraduate degree online, ensuring you’re fully prepared to jump head first into the industry when they need qualified and skilled graduates.
 So, what industries should you be looking out for?

 According to a report by the Australian Government’s Department Of Employment, growth is mostly predicted across the board, with 16 of the 19 main broad industry groups to see some level of forward movement by 2018.
 Out of the 16, there are two sectors that warrant the most attention.

 With an ever-growing population, demand is increasing on healthcare and social assistance.
 There are predictions that this sector will make up the biggest increase in employment numbers by 2018; approximately 229,400 new workers, in fact.

-Allied health, in particular, is set to provide plenty of opportunity, with an estimated growth of 43,000 new employees in the next few years.
+Allied health, in particular, is set to provide plenty of opportunities, with an estimated growth of 43,000 new employees in the next few years.
 Southern Cross University offers a broad number of Health & Human Sciences courses, including the 100% online Master of Healthcare Leadership, which equips students with the skills to become effective leaders within the sector, and is available as an accelerated study program.

 Education and Training

 The educational sector is such a multi-faceted one that there’s no surprise it is set to continue to grow.
 Specifically, the Government’s report estimates it will contribute to 118,800 more employment opportunities by 2018.
 This growth is worth taking advantage of, as education can be applied to most fields.
 Even if you’ve spent years in a specific industry, you can more often than not put your knowledge to good use in educating and training others.